oapl High Spinal Brace – A Guide for Patients

 This brace is designed to support your spine whilst standing, sitting and walking.

 Your spinal brace should not be worn to bed or in the shower.
 If your specialist requires you to wear the brace when in the shower, you will need to be fitted with a separate brace for showering.
 Waterproof shower braces are available for unstable or complex fractures, they are made of aluminium and lined with foam for comfort.
+Your specialist will decide the duration of time for wearing this brace. |

-Shower Brace
+Shower Brace |

 GENERAL CARE